martyn82/handbook/docs/_pages/tactics/security/resisting/maintain-data-confidentiality.md

 top: tactics
 grandparent: tactics-security
 parent: tactics-security-resisting
+excerpt: Data should be protected from unauthorised access.
 ---

 Data should be protected from unauthorized access.
 Confidentiality is usually achieved by applying some form of encryption to data and to communication links.